torvalds/linux/Documentation/networking/dsa/dsa.rst

 Data structures
 ---------------

-DSA data structures are defined in include/net/dsa.h as well as net/dsa/dsa_priv.h.
+DSA data structures are defined in ``include/net/dsa.h`` as well as ``net/dsa/dsa_priv.h``:

-dsa_chip_data: platform data configuration for a given switch device, this structure describes a switch device's parent device, its address, as well as various properties of its ports: names/labels, and finally a routing table indication (when cascading switches)
+- ``dsa_chip_data``: platform data configuration for a given switch device, this structure describes a switch device's parent device, its address, as well as various properties of its ports: names/labels, and finally a routing table indication (when cascading switches)

-dsa_platform_data: platform device configuration data which can reference a collection of dsa_chip_data structure if multiples switches are cascaded, the master network device this switch tree is attached to needs to be referenced
+- ``dsa_platform_data``: platform device configuration data which can reference a collection of dsa_chip_data structure if multiples switches are cascaded, the master network device this switch tree is attached to needs to be referenced

-dsa_switch_tree: structure assigned to the master network device under "dsa_ptr", this structure references a dsa_platform_data structure as well as the tagging protocol supported by the switch tree, and which receive/transmit function hooks should be invoked, information about the directly attached switch is also provided: CPU port.
+- ``dsa_switch_tree``: structure assigned to the master network device under ``dsa_ptr``, this structure references a dsa_platform_data structure as well as the tagging protocol supported by the switch tree, and which receive/transmit function hooks should be invoked, information about the directly attached switch is also provided: CPU port.
 Finally, a collection of dsa_switch are referenced to address individual switches in the tree.

-dsa_switch: structure describing a switch device in the tree, referencing a dsa_switch_tree as a backpointer, slave network devices, master network device, and a reference to the backing dsa_switch_ops
+- ``dsa_switch``: structure describing a switch device in the tree, referencing a ``dsa_switch_tree`` as a backpointer, slave network devices, master network device, and a reference to the backing``dsa_switch_ops``

-dsa_switch_ops: structure referencing function pointers, see below for a full description.
+- ``dsa_switch_ops``: structure referencing function pointers, see below for a full description.

 Design limitations
 ==================